Prismatic $F$-crystals and $E$-crystalline Galois representations: Abstract

 \section{Abstract}

 Let $K$ be a complete discretely valued field of mixed characteristic $(0,p)$ with perfect residue field, and let $E$ be a finite extension of $\mathbf{Q}_p$ contained in $K$.
-We show that the category of prismatic $F$-crystals on $\O_K$ (relative to $E$ in a suitable sense) is equivalent to the category of $\O_E$-lattices in $E$-crystalline representations defined in \cite{KisinRen}, extending the main result of \cite{prismatic} in the case $E=\mathbf{Q}_p$.
+We show that the category of prismatic $F$-crystals on $\O_K$ (relative to $E$ in a suitable sense) is equivalent to the category of $\O_E$-lattices in $E$-crystalline $G_K$-representations introduced by Kisin--Ren, extending a previous result of Bhatt--Scholze in the case $E=\mathbf{Q}_p$.
+As a key ingredient in the proof, by adapting a lemma of Du--Liu we prove a general full faithfulness result for certain vector bundles on the prismatic site, which simplifies and refines the key descent step in the approach of Bhatt--Scholze without invoking the Beilinson fibre sequence.